blog

 • What doesn’t matter at all?

 A good filter converts a thousand micro-decisions into one consistent pattern.
-If you want to dive more into the priorities, check out this article → [link].
+If you want to dive more into the priorities, check out this Priorities article.

 4. Delegate Decisions, Not Tasks